Marskeswaledale.com

 Strong local support from landowners

 By 1882 nearly £1000 had been raised locally towards the preliminary expenses for the “Richmond and Hawes Junction Railway” from local landowners6.
-The supporters included the Earl of Zetland and those with land holdings in Upper Swaledale beyond Grinton.
-The Hutton’s of Marske were not reported as contributing to the development funding9.
-A hand drawn map carefully documents which of the John Timothy D’Arcy Hutton’s tenant farmers would have been affected by the railway10 – maybe the Hutton’s were confining their interest to taking a “watching brief?
+The supporters included the Earl of Zetland in Richmond, as well as those with land holdings in Upper Swaledale beyond Grinton.
+The Hutton’s of Marske were not reported as contributing to the development funding11.
+A hand drawn map carefully documents which of the John Timothy D’Arcy Hutton’s tenant farmers would have been affected by the railway12 – maybe the Hutton’s were confining their interest to taking a “watching brief?

 Tempting the upper classes away from foreign holidays